labuladong/fucking-algorithm/data_structure/Monotonic_queue.md

 ![图示](../pictures/monotonic_queue/1.png)

-The idea is simple, understand?
-Below we start the highlight, the implementation of monotonic queues.
+The idea is simple, right?
+Next, we implement the Monotonic Queue.

-### 2, Implementing a monotonic queue data structure
+### 2. Implementing a Monotonic Queue

-First we need to know another data structure: deque, which is a double-ended queue.
+First, we need to know another data structure: `deque` or _double-ended queue_.
 It's simple:

 ```java
 class deque {